ddumet/metaheuristics-optimisation/README.md

 * diversification: generates diverse solutions to explore the search space on a global scale.
 * intensification: focus the search on a local region, knowing that a current good solution could be found in this region.

+# Metaheuristic problems
+This repository contains some of the most standards continuous optimisation problems (e.g. Rosenbrock or Griewank functions) and their resolution using metaheuristics algorithms.

+It also contains some discrete optimisation problems, i.e. **Travelling Salesman Problem**.

+All these problems can be found here: ([https://github.com/ddumet/metaheuristics-optimisation/tree/master/problems])

 # Metaheuristic algorithms
 This repository provides some experimental implementation of some of the metaheuristics algorithms.
 The implementations are based on the book: